 They can work on all stages of a product, from research and development to design and manufacture, through to installation and final commissioning.

-Mechanical engineers can be involved in the management of people and resources, as well as the development and use of new materials and technologies.
+Mechanical engineers can be involved in the management of people, projects and resources, as well as the development and use of new materials and technologies.

 Projects that mechanical engineers work on can vary significantly, from researching and developing medical products (such as mechanical hearts), to improving production processes in large oil refineries or designing services within buildings.